-The first and introductory meetings of the Local Living Labs will introduce participants to the project and discuss the current situation of the chain to study, relevant legislations and best practices.
-Participants will exchange on challenges encountered in the current biowaste management systems, successful stories or possible alternative on circular bioeconomy to improve the management and the valorisation for the selected biowaste chains.
+The first and introductory meetings of the Local Living Labs introduced participants to the project and discussed the current situation of the chain to study, relevant legislations and best practices.
+Participants exchanged on challenges encountered in the current biowaste management systems, successful stories or possible alternative on circular bioeconomy to improve the management and the valorisation for the selected biowaste chains.

 Local Living Labs #2 (September 2022)

-The second Living Lab will focus on the sustainable drivers and bottlenecks linked to the implementation of bioeconomy.
-This will guide the dynamics enabling to identify regulatory and market gaps and opportunities for implementing circular bioeconomy in the pilot areas.
+The second Living Lab focused on the sustainable drivers and bottlenecks linked to the implementation of bioeconomy.
+This guided the dynamics enabling to identify regulatory and market gaps and opportunities for implementing circular bioeconomy in the pilot areas.

 Local Living Labs #3 (March 2023)

-During this Living Lab, preliminary results of Life Cycle Assessment and Life Cycle Costing analysis will be shared to provide preliminary recommendations for politicians and entrepreneurs.
-Dynamics for assessing the proposed set of policy recommendations for implementing circular bioeconomy in the pilot areas will be discussed and further propositions from local actors will be gathered.
+During this Living Lab, preliminary results of Life Cycle Assessment and Life Cycle Costing analysis were shared to provide preliminary recommendations for politicians and entrepreneurs.
+The local stakeholders discovered the first version of the webtool.
+Dynamics for assessing the proposed set of policy recommendations for implementing circular bioeconomy in the pilot areas were discussed and further propositions from local actors were gathered.